The-Back-Room/The-Back-Room.github.io/docs/windows-themes/nsfw/msstyle/windows-10/lewd-gamer-waifus.md

 >
 > Requirements with the word `or` in them require one or the other, but cannot be used together.

+#### Requirements
+The following tools are required to use this theme:

+{: .note }
+> {: .opaque }
+> Requirement with the qords `and` in them must be used together.
+Else they worn't work correctly.
+>
+> Requirements with the words `and/or` in them require one or the other, but can optionally be used together.
+>
+> Requirements with the word `or` in them require one or the other, but cannot be used together.

 *   [WindHawk][WindHawk]
 *   [SecureUXTheme Patcher][SecureUXTheme] and [WindHawk][WindHawk] Plugin: [UXTheme Hook][UXThemeHook]
 *   [WindHawk][WindHawk] Plugin: [Logon, Logoff and Shutdown Sounds Restored][SoundsRestored]